Conception is when the sperm meets the egg and result in pregnancy.

-For a woman to become pregnant, sperm (from a male) has to meet an egg (from a female).
-This can happen when a male and female have sexual intercourse, when the man's penis is in the woman's vagina.
+To become pregnant, sperm (from a male) has to meet an egg (from a female).
+This can happen when a male and female have sexual intercourse, when the penis is in the vagina.

-When the man cums (ejaculates), sperm is released through his penis and moves up the vagina, through the cervix, into the uterus and into the fallopian tubes.
+When a male cums (ejaculates), sperm is released through the penis and moves up the vagina, through the cervix, into the uterus and into the fallopian tubes.
 If an egg has been released and is in the fallopian tube, one of these sperm may reach the membrane of the egg and get inside it.
 This process is called fertilisation.

 DNA, or genetic material, from the egg and sperm meet and join together.
 All babies get half their genes from their mothers and half from their fathers.
 When these genes meet is when a unique cell is created.

 After a few days the single cell starts to divide and multiply.
 The cell divides into two groups - one will become the baby and the other the placenta.